NaifatSelina/My-First-Project/README.md

 <!--project aim-->
 ## Project Aim
-<p>The goal of my first project is to create a visually professional and fresh website that helps people balance their mental wellbeing and productivity whilst working from home.
-I aim to competently use HTML and CSS to showcase clean code and detailed testing to produce a smooth flowing webpage.</p>
+The goal of my first project is to create a visually professional and fresh website that helps people balance their mental wellbeing and productivity whilst working from home.
+I aim to competently use HTML and CSS to showcase clean code and detailed testing to produce a smooth flowing webpage.

 <!--user experience-->
 ## User Experience